 Rome’s gelato scene can bring you either great joy or stunning disappoint.
-With so many gelaterie to chose from, I thought it would be be helpful to put together a Rome gelato guide.
+With so many gelaterie to chose from, I thought it would be helpful to put together a guide to the best gelato in Rome.

 With a climate that rarely dips below freezing, I consider Rome to have perfect gelato weather every day of the year.